-Our blog will give you loads of tips to be as prepared as you possibly can be for your IELTS exam.
+Our blog will give you loads of IELTS exam tips to be as prepared as you possibly can be for your IELTS exam.

-Time is limited when it comes the IELTS tests; so, knowing what to expect as soon as you open the paper can really help you make the most of your time.
+Time is limited when it comes to IELTS tests; so, knowing what to expect as soon as you open the paper can really help you make the most of your time.

-You’ll need to answer as many questions as you can to get the best mark possible, and this will require some great time management.
+You'll need to answer as many questions as you can to get the best mark possible, and this will require some excellent time management.

-Although you won’t know exactly what questions you’ll get on the day, having a good idea of the kind of tests to expect will help calm those nerves and let you get straight down to work.
+Although you won't exactly know what questions you'll get on the day, having a good idea of the kind of things to expect will help calm those nerves and let you get straight down to work.

-Having a good vocabulary will really help you express yourself in all aspects of the IELTS exam.
+Having good vocabulary will really help you express yourself in all aspects of the IELTS exam.

-Not only will it help you understand the exams texts and questions better, it will also enable you to demonstrate your command of the language much more effectively; as well as allowing you to communicate much more complicated ideas which is a top way for scoring high marks.
+Not only will it help you understand the exams texts and questions better, but it will also enable you to demonstrate your command of the language much more effectively.
+It will also be useful to communicate much more complicated ideas leading to high scores.

-Expanding your vocabulary doesn’t just mean learning lots of complicated words though.
-It means knowing several words, and sometimes many, for a single idea, so that you will not look for words when you speak.
+Expanding your vocabulary as part of your IELTS preparation doesn't just mean learning lots of complicated words.
+It also means knowing several words for a single idea, so that you will not look for words when you speak.

 Synonyms are words or phrases that mean the same as another word.
 Expanding your knowledge in this area makes it easier to take on new words without having to remember lots and lots of new meanings.

-Taking time to study some grammar rules will really help you sound and write more like a native speaker.
+Taking time to study some grammar rules is a crucial part of IELTS preparation.
+It will help you sound and write more like a native speaker.

-Sentence structure and word order can be hard to understand at first, but by taking the time to learn some of the rules you’ll become much more fluent in all aspect of the language.
+Sentence structure and word order can be hard to understand at first, but by taking the time to learn some of the rules, you'll become much more fluent in all aspects of the language.

-One of the hardest things to get right when you’re learning English, getting your pronunciation spot on will make the biggest difference in your IELTS speaking exam.
+One of the hardest things to get right when you’re preparing for IELTS, getting your pronunciation spot on will make the biggest difference in your IELTS speaking exam.

-Yes there are lots of different rules to learn, but once you’ve got your head around all the vowels (or lack of them), silent letters and the long list of exceptions to the rules, you’ll be filled with a new found confidence.
+Yes, there are lots of different rules to learn, but once you've got your head around all the vowels (or lack of them), silent letters and the long list of exceptions to the rules, you'll be filled with newfound confidence.

-There’s no better way to check your progress than doing some practice IELTS tests.
+There’s no better way to prepare for IELTS than doing some practice tests.